jeleel-muibi/hybridops.studio/infra/README.md

    terragrunt run-all apply --terragrunt-working-dir live-v1/dev/10-platform
    ```

 This overview intentionally remains high-level.
-For precise inputs, outputs and evidence flows, refer to the README files inside each subdirectory and the linked HOWTOs ADRs and Runbooks.
+For precise inputs, outputs and evidence flows, refer to the README files inside each subdirectory and the linked HOWTOs, ADRs and runbooks.

-**Maintainer:** HybridOps.Studio
-**Last Updated:** 2025-11-29
+---

+## License

+Code is licensed under **MIT-0 (MIT No Attribution)** unless otherwise stated.

+---

+Maintainer: **HybridOps.Studio**